 You should remain vigilant and maintain a low profile while moving around, avoid any crowds or political gatherings as these can quickly turn violent.
 Monitor local media to keep abreast of local developments during your stay.

 The three main islands are generally crime-free, but you should take sensible precautions against pick pocketing and mugging.
 Do not walk around town centres unaccompanied at night.
 Safeguard your valuables and cash and keep copies of important documents, including passports, in a separate place to the documents themselves.
 Deposit them in hotel safes, where practicable.

-Violent crime is uncommon; Moheli, for example, has not reported a homicide in decades.
+Violent crime is not common.
+In Moheli, for example, there is a very low homicide rate.
 The most commonly reported crime is home break-ins.
 Most reported crimes are crimes of opportunity due to poverty.
 Physical harassment and violent crime are very rare.
-In fact male travellers face more nuisances from pushy prostitutes who frequent almost every nightclub than anything else.
+In fact male travelers face more nuisances from pushy prostitutes who frequent almost every nightclub than anything else.

-Although the Comoros are a rather liberal Muslim country, it is disrespectful for women to expose their shoulders, much of their chest, knees, and especially stomach and lower back.
+Although the Comoros are a rather liberal Muslim country, it is considered disrespectful for women to expose their shoulders, much of their chest, knees, and especially stomach and lower back.
 Locals will not expect foreign, non-Muslim women to cover their heads.
-Public affection between men and women is not acceptable.
+Public affection between men and women is not accepted here.
 Non-Muslim religious proselytizing is illegal, as is giving Bibles to locals.

 Individual reactions may vary upon being photographed, but visitors must be advised that taking unauthorised photographs of the locals will, at best, offend an individual and at worst, cause irrational and potentially violent reactions.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.